- Agricultural & Environmental Sciences

 A. No. The Louisiana Board of Pharmacy regulates the pharmacies. http://www.pharmacy.la.gov/

-Q. Can a Production Facility sell excess medical marijuana to other production facilities?
+Q. Can a Production Facility sell to the public?

 Q. Can production facilities sell compose made from waste medical marijuana?

-A. Yes, the Department will handle, test or analyze medical marijuana concentrate and medical marijuana products.
+A. LDAF Ag Chemistry laboratory tests the medical marijuana concentrate and medical marijuana products.

 Q. Is there age restrictions in the restricted area of the facility?